Battle of Mons-en-Pévèle: Battle

 After a day of fighting, the outcome was undecided and negotiations were opened between 17:00 and 18:30.
 When a French force, under Guy de Saint-Pol, tried to surround the Flemish, it was pushed back.
 The furious Flemish then decided to launch a frontal attack and surprised the French, who thought that the battle was over for the day.

 The Flemish had reached the royal tent and attacked Philip IV.
 He escaped only because some knights around him covered his flight and paid with their lives for the act.
 Assisted with mounting his horse, Philip counterattacked but had his horse killed under him.
 By then, William of Jülich had been killed in a counterattack that Philip had managed to launch.

 As only the Flemish right wing had attacked, and the left wing under John I, Marquis of Namur was already leaving the battlefield, the Flemish right wing also withdrew.

 The French chose not to pursue the Flemish.

 During the Flemish attack on Philip, the oriflamme, a hugely symbolic and significant flag, was lost.

 Aftermath

-Both sides claimed victory.
-The French remained in possession of the battlefield, but the Flemish marched back to Lille.
+Both sides claimed victory but the French had remained in possession of the battlefield, while the Flemish marched back to Lille.
 The French also captured Douai and Orchies and burned down Seclin.

-After further minor battles, the Treaty of Athis-sur-Orge was eventually signed on 23 June 1305 which recognized Flemish independence at the cost of the cities of Lille, Douai and Béthune, which were transferred to France, and of the paying of exorbitant fines to King Philip IV.
+After further minor engagements, the Treaty of Athis-sur-Orge was eventually signed on 23 June 1305 which recognized Flemish independence within the kingdom at the cost of the cities of Lille, Douai and Béthune, which were annexed by to the French royal domain, as well as the payment of exorbitant fines to King Philip IV.